christophermancini/rainbow-six-bootcamp/content/basic-training/index.md

 ## Advanced Training

-After you have successfully completed basic training, you can choose to advance your skills as a Siege operator by beginning the [Rainbow Six Bootcamp Advanced Training](/advanced-training/) content.
+After you have successfully completed basic training, you can choose to advance your skills as a Siege operator by reviewing the [Rainbow Six Bootcamp Advanced Training](/advanced-training/) content.